-24.2 Weighing
+39.2 Weighing

-- 24.2.1 Each athlete will be weighed at the registration desk before the competition (U13 tolerance 1kg, rest 0 tolerance) - 24.2.2 The participant must present a valid sports passport / passport or identity card and show it at registration and at the weigh-in.

-- 24.2.3 The weighing of the participants will be carried out by the registration office in cooperation with the organising team (scribes & helpers) and under the supervision of the WMAC event organisation team. - 24.2.4 Athletes must be weighed at the time of the official weigh-in.
+- 39.2.1 Each athlete will be weighed at the registration desk before the competition (U13 tolerance 1kg, rest 0 tolerance) - 39.2.2 The participant must present a valid sports passport/passport or identity card and show it at registration and at the weigh-in. - 39.2.3 The weighing of the participants will be carried out by the registration in cooperation with the organizer team (scribes & helpers) and under the supervision of the WMAC event organization team. - 39.2.4 Athletes must be weighed at the official weigh-in time.
 The weighing of the participants must be completed within the specified time.
-Athletes may wear no clothes or only their underwear when being weighed (ATTENTION: gender-specific weighing with visual protection) - 24.2.5 Participants may (FREELY) bring their equipment to the weigh-in.
+Participants may wear no clothes or only their underwear when they are weighed (ATTENTION: gender-specific weighing with visual protection) - 39.2.5 Participants may (FREELY) bring their equipment to the weigh-in.
 Their equipment will be inspected.
-If it does not meet WMAC standards, the athlete must obtain appropriate WMAC approved equipment by the start of the bout. - 24.2.6 Weighing will start at the lower weight categories.
-A fighter whose weight does not meet the requirements of the category and cannot correct the weight within a time limit (end of the weigh-in) will be excluded from the tournament or will be placed in the next higher category. - 24.3 Awarding of points The awarding of points is explained in the specific classes (25.16).
+If it does not WMAC standards, the athlete must obtain appropriate WMAC approved equipment by the start of the bout.

+- 39.2.6 The weigh-in will start at the lower weight categories.
+A fighter whose weight does not meet the requirements of the category and cannot correct the weight within a time limit (end of the weigh-in) will be excluded from the tournament or will be placed in the next higher category. - 39.3 Awarding of points The awarding of points is explained in the specific classes (40.16).

-ARTICLE 25.
+ARTICLE 40.
 MMA (MMA - FULL)

-25.1 Description of this discipline - "Mixed Martial Arts" describes a martial art in which a combination of techniques from different martial arts can be used according to the specifications of these rules.
-The techniques can, for example, come from the field of kicking and punching techniques, wrestling or grappling.
-It therefore includes martial arts from the Asian as well as from the Western areas of martial arts and it is permitted to execute all techniques in FULL CONTACT and to achieve a premature result by knockdown (KO)
+40.1 Description of this discipline - "Mixed martial arts" describes a martial art in which a combination of techniques from different martial arts can be used in accordance these rules.
+The techniques can, for example, come from the area of kicking and punching techniques, wrestling or grappling.
+It therefore includes martial arts from the Asian as well as from the Western areas of martial arts. it is permitted to execute all techniques in FULL CONTACT and to achieve a premature result by knockdown (KO)

-25.2 Class divisions:
+40.2 Class divisions:

-Men U18 -50kg, -55kg, -60kg, -65kg, -70kg, -75kg, -80kg, +80kg Women U18 -50kg, -60kg, -65kg, -70kg, +70kg Men +18 -60 kg, -65 kg, -70 kg, -75 kg, -80 kg, -85 kg, -90 kg, +90kg Women +18 -50 kg, -55 kg, -60 kg, -65 kg, -70 kg, +70 kg vinyl.
+Men U18 -55kg, -60kg, -65kg, -70kg, -75kg, -80kg, +80kg Women U18 -50kg, -60kg, -65kg, -70kg, +70kg Men +18 -60 kg, -65 kg, -70 kg, -75 kg, -80 kg, -85 kg, -90 kg, +90kg Women +18 -55 kg, -60 kg, -65 kg, -70 kg, -75 kg, +75 kg

-Weight classes may be combined at the discretion of the supervisor with the approval of the WMAC. (see Article 2.3) In all full contact disciplines, the weight difference must NOT exceed 10kg, even WITH the athletes' consent.
+Weight classes may be combined at the discretion of the supervisor with the approval of the WMAC. (see Article 2.3) In all full contact disciplines the weight difference must NOT exceed 10kg, even WITH the athletes' consent.

-25.4 Performance area - Fighting takes place on a mat area of 6 by 6 metres or in a ring (see Article 3.3 General Rules).
+40.4 Performance area - Fighting takes place on a mat area of 6 by 6 meters or in a ring (see Article 3.3 General Rules).
 The ring area can also be round or in another shape with sides of equal length, for example a hexagon or octagon.
 Diameter: 610 cm (20 feet) to 975 cm (32 feet).
-The flooring must be well cushioned because of the throws (2.5 - 4 cm) and ideally covered with
+The flooring must be well cushioned because of the throws (2.5 - 4 cm) and ideally covered with vinyl.

-The ring area (hexagon/octagon) must be enclosed by a fence made of a material that prevents athletes from breaking through, for example a vinyl-coated wire mesh fence.
+The ring area (hexagon/octagon) must be enclosed by a fence made of a material that prevents athletes breaking through, for example a vinyl-coated wire mesh fence.
 The ring area should have 2 entrances that can be opened outwards and are ideally located opposite each other.
 There must be no other obstructing objects in the area of the ring area that could pose a danger to the athletes.

-25.5 Entering & Exiting the Competition Area - Athletes will be shown where they enter the competition area and may only do so at this point (RED or BLUE corner).
+40.5 Entering & leaving the competition area - athletes will be shown where they enter the competition area and may only do so at this point (RED or BLUE corner)